 (Please note that, as with many Terminal commands, there’s a chance of Really Bad Things happening if you make a mistake with the following instructions.
 Proceed with caution, and make sure your backups are current before you try any of the following.)

-man pages, you’ll find the explanation for how to securely erase a disk’s free space using diskutil:
+To find out about diskutil in detail, type man diskutil at the Terminal prompt.
+Within the man pages, you’ll find the explanation for how to securely erase a disk’s free space using diskutil:

 secureErase [freespace] level device